arsen1c/FlashNotes/README.md

 # Todo App using Reactjs

-A todo app built using ReactJS which stores the todos locally on the localStorage of your browser.
+A todo app built using ReactJS which stores the todos locally on the localStorage of your browser and has markdown support.

 **Design Inspiration: [Dribble](https://dribbble.com/shots/15154577-Collections)**